maartenfroma/web_crawler_20260309/README.md

 A web crawler with HTMLParser.
-1) Create the functions for directory folder, crawled and queue files, file to set() conversion.
+Modify variables and run in main.py.